 NHS Hospital Food Review: Our Takeaways

 NHS Supply Chain: Food welcomes the publication of the Independent Review of NHS Hospital Food 2020 (the review) and the work of the team behind it.
 We are committed to providing our customers with products and services that improve hospital food and hope the review can further support positive change.
-With that in mind, we have highlighted eight key areas and the work that we are doing to support these areas.
+With that in mind, we have highlighted eight key areas and the work that we are doing to support these.

 Recommendation 1C, 1D and 1F from the review: